blakewatson/htmlforpeople/src/12-css-basics.md

 - Set `display` to `block`.
 Images are set to `inline` by default, but the behavior of `block` works more like you would expect an image like this to work.
 - Set the inline margin to `auto` just in case we use an image smaller than the width of the page—it’ll be centered in that case.
 - Setting `border-radius` to `4px` will round the image's corners just a touch.

-Finally, we'll reduce the margin above the caption and reduce the `font size to 80% of the document's `font size.
+- Finally, we'll reduce the margin above the caption and reduce the `font-size` to 80% of the document's font size.

 ![The same image of Saturn from before except that the margin has been removed and the corners of the image have been rounded.](/assets/img/css-basics-12.webp)